Deep-MI/fsqc/README.md

 It has been augmented by additional functions from the MRIQC toolbox, available at https://github.com/poldracklab/mriqc and https://osf.io/haf97, and with the shapeDNA and brainPrint toolboxes, available at https://reuter.mit.edu.

-**The current version is a development version that can be used for testing purposes.
-It will be revised and extended in the future.**

 The program will use an existing output directory (or try to create it) and write a csv table (qatools-results.csv) into that location.
 The csv table